 Perseveration is commonly associated with children with autism, even being one of the criteria the DSM uses to diagnose autism spectrum disorder.
 However, anyone, anywhere, can perseverate – you almost certainly have yourself!
 So, what does perseverative behavior mean?

 Perseverative behavior is simply a repetitive behavior, an action that a person keeps repeating without meaning to.
-Some examples saying the same words, moving in the same pattern, or even thinking the same unhelpful thought, long after whatever initially prompted the activity has passed.
+Some examples include saying the same words, moving in the same pattern, or even thinking the same unhelpful thought, long after whatever initially prompted the activity has passed.

 To perseverate is to feel that involuntary fixation, that feeling of being “stuck.”
 The speech, movement, or perseverative thinking repeats over and over, without the person consciously deciding to make it happen.